ma1sky/ma1sky/README.md

 ## Fancy seeing you here! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30">

-I am [ТВОЁ ИМЯ], a passionate developer and tech enthusiast.
+I am Artem, a passionate developer and tech enthusiast.
 I enjoy building things for the web, exploring new technologies, and contributing to open-source projects.
 Always open to collaborating on interesting and innovative ideas.

 Feel free to connect with me here: